 On the bright side, with knowledge comes power, and power is the only way to uproot tyranny of any sort.
 Economic Sovereignty was written to provide that power to all who are committed to ending the tyranny.
 In part one, the Davos Clique was revealed as drivers of international affronts to economic sovereignty.
 In part two, the problem was further defined.
-In part three, the concepts of creation and the understandable tunnel vision of specialists were elaborated.
-If the public had the knowledge published in Economic Sovereignty, none of these problems would ever have emerged.
+In part three, the concepts of creation and the understandable tunnel-vision of specialists were elaborated.
+If the public had the knowledge of Economic Sovereignty, none of these problems would have ever emerged.

 To be sure, modern citizens are economically illiterate – not because they are stupid, but because they have been pummeled by .50 caliber mass psychology in their schools, their news consumption, and civic communications (nonprofits and politicians).

-It’s not that every single economist in the world is blatantly dishonest like Thomas Piketty, many Davos Clique members, the Belt and Road emperors, and those who sell their souls to controlling public opinion like the #SeattleForAll influence operation.
+It’s not that every single economist in the world is blatantly dishonest like Thomas Piketty, many Davos Clique members, the Belt and Road communist oligarchs, and those who sell their souls to controlling public opinion like the #SeattleForAll influence operation.

-It’s that in the universities, there is an ideological bias that serves up career consequences to those who even seek to disprove the dirigiste economic orthodoxy.
+It’s that in the universities, there is an ideological bias that serves up career intimidation to those who even seek to disprove the dirigiste economic orthodoxy.

 It’s that in the private sector, those who curate the true understanding of the economy gain competitive advantage in the markets.
 Why would they disclose the secrets of their trade that allow them to predict markets and beat their competition?